TarunManagan/Arrays_Strings_C-/README.md

 ALGORITHM:

 --> STEP 1: START
---> STEP 2: Declare and Initializie an array with its size and take its elements as input from the user --> STEP 3: First we can reverse the original string
+--> STEP 2: Declare and Initialize an array with its size and take its elements as input from the user --> STEP 3: First we can reverse the original string
      for(int i=n; i>=0; i--){
         str2[n-i] = str1[i]; //Reverse string
         cout<<str2[n-i];//Reverse string
     }
---> STEP 4: Compare the original string and reversed string.
-If both are same than it is a palindrome otherwise it is not a palindrome. for(int i=0; str1[i]!='\0' && str2[i]!='\0'; i++){
+--> STEP 4: Compare the original string and the reversed string.
+If both are the same than it is a palindrome otherwise it is not a palindrome. for(int i=0; str1[i]!='\0' && str2[i]!='\0'; i++){
         if(str1[i]==str2[i]){ //Compares both strings
             count++;